jonmayo7/aire-mini/docs/breach_net.md

 - After nuclear option, allow 5-10 minutes for deployment propagation before testing endpoints.
 - First-time users (no previous cycles) should receive `200` with `{ previous_commit: null }`, not 404.
 The 404 was a deployment issue, not a logic issue.
 - Always improve error handling in frontend to distinguish between deployment issues (404) and data issues (null response).
+- **Deployment Configuration Mismatch:** If Vercel shows "Configuration Settings in the current Production deployment differ from your current Project Settings", the Production deployment was built with old settings.
+Functions may exist but be inaccessible due to old build configuration.
+Solution: Trigger a new deployment (push a commit or manually redeploy) to sync current project settings with Production deployment.

 ---